-3 Classifying files in self-\ systems
+3. Classifying files in self-\ systems

 A file's properties determine the best management policies for the file.
 Today, system administrators are responsible for selecting and configuring these policies and, because of the complexity of file and storage systems, policies are often assigned at the file system and storage level, not on individual files.
-Administrators therefore use rules-of-thumb for policy selection, often in anticipation of a certain workload.
+Administrators therefore use rules-ofthumb for policy selection, often in anticipation of a certain workload.
 There are two problems with this.
 First, setting global policies often results in few files getting managed optimally, as a generic choice is made.
 Second, workloads are complex and variable, often preventing effective human configuration.
 However, if one could distinguish between different types of files, or classes, policies could be set on each individual class (e.g., store the write-only class in a volume optimized for writes).

 Specifying the set of classes and policies will remain the responsibility of a system designer.
+Classes are chosen to distinguish the file properties that are relevant for policy assignment within an application.
 As examples, access patterns may be read-only or write-only; file sizes may be large or small; and lifetimes may be short-lived or long-lived.
-But, determining the classes of newly created files and automatically assigning their polices can become the responsibility of a self-\ storage system.
+However, automatically determining the classes of newly created files and assigning polices (depending on the class) can become the responsibility of a self-\ storage system.